Grievances & Appeals

-- You have the right to know that BUFC/ACC is required to participate in a stop-loss insurance program.
+- You have the right to know that BUFC/ALTCS is required to participate in a stop-loss insurance program.

-- You can be told the types of plans BUFC/ACC uses for compensation.
+- You can be told the types of plans BUFC/ALTCS uses for compensation.

 - You can get a summary of member survey results.

-- BUFC/ACC specific record set: The law states that you have the right to read or get copies of your medical claim history, pharmacy claim history, grievance and appeals documents, and your BUFC/ ACC phone call records at no cost to you from BUFC/ACC.
-To receive those records, BUFC/ACC must have the request in writing.
-You may make this request by calling our Customer Care Center.
-You will be sent an authorization form to complete and will return it to the Compliance Department with a copy of a picture ID so we can make sure we only send your records to you or someone you allow to receive your records.
+- BUFC/ALTCS and their participating providers will safeguard the confidentiality of your information as required by state and federal law.
+This includes your BUFC/ALTCS specific record set and your medical (care) records kept by your provider(s).
+BUFC/ALTCS specific record set: The law states that you have the right to read or get copies of your medical claim history, pharmacy claim history, grievance and appeals documents, and your BUFC/ ALTCS phone call records at no cost to you from BUFC/ALTCS.
+To get those records, BUFC/ALTCS must have the request in writing.
+You may make this request by calling our Customer Care Center or asking your BUFC/ALTCS Case Manager.
+You will be sent an authorization form to complete and will return it to the Compliance Team with a copy of a picture ID so we can make sure we only send your records to you or someone you allow to get your records, or verification from the BUFC/ALTCS Case Manager for you or your authorized representative.
 You can receive your records in paper form or by email (encrypted or not) if you prefer.
-There is some level of risk that a third party could access your Protected Health Information (PHI) without your consent when electronic media or email is unencrypted.
+There is some level of risk that a third party could get your Protected Health Information (PHI) without your consent when electronic media or email is unencrypted.
 We are not responsible for unauthorized access to unencrypted media or email or for any risks (e.g., Virus) potentially introduced to your computer/device when receiving PHI in electronic format or email.

 - Coordination of care with schools and state agencies may occur within the limits of applicable regulations.

-- You have the right to a second opinion from a qualified health care professional within BUFC/ACC's network.
-If an in-network second opinion is not available, you have the right to have a second opinion arranged outside of the BUFC/ACC network at no cost to you.
+- You have the right to a second opinion from a qualified health care professional within BUFC/ALTCS's network.
+If an in-network second opinion is not available, you have the right to have a second opinion arranged outside of the BUFC/ALTCS network at no cost to you.

 - You can receive information on available treatment options and alternatives in a manner that is appropriate to your condition and is easy to understand.

-- MEDICAL CARE RECORDS: The law states that you have the right to read, or annually request and receive a copy of your medical care records at no cost to you (from any provider who provides care for you).
+- MEDICAL CARE RECORDS: The law states that you have the right to read, or annually request and get a copy of your medical care records at no cost to you (from any provider who provides care for you ).
 Contact your provider to ask to see or get a copy of your medical record.
 You will receive a response to your request within 30 days.
-However, your right to access medical care records may be denied if the information is psychotherapy notes, compiled for, or in a reasonable anticipation of a civil, criminal or administrative action, protected health information subject to the Federal Clinical Laboratory Improvement Amendments of 1988 or exempt pursuant to 42 CFR 493.3(a)(2), or a licensed health care professional has determined that receiving or accessing your records would likely endanger the life or safety of you or another person.
+However, your right to access medical care records may be denied if the information is psychotherapy notes, compiled for, or in a reasonable anticipation of a civil, criminal or administrative action, protected health information subject to the Federal Clinical Laboratory Improvement Amendments of 1988 or exempt pursuant to 42 CFR 493.3(a)(2), or a licensed health care professional has found that receiving or accessing your records would likely endanger the life or safety of you or another person.
 If your access is denied for some of these reasons, you have the right to have the denial reviewed.
 Providers must allow you to review your records by reading them at the provider's office or giving you a copy or both.
-If your provider does not give you the records or does not respond to your request within 30 days, please contact BUFC/ACC Customer Care Center at (800) 582- 8686 for assistance.
+If your provider does not give you the records or does not respond to your request within 30 days, please contact BUFC/ALTCS Customer Care Center at (833) 318-4146 for help.

-- BUFC/ACC must reply to your request for medical records no later than thirty (30) days. after receipt of your request.
-If BUFC/ACC is unable to take action within thirty (30) days, BUFC/ACC may take an additional 30 days.
-BUFC/ACC will let you know the reason for the delay and the date the request will be completed.
+- BUFC/ALTCS must reply to your request for medical records no later than thirty (30) days. after receipt of your request.
+If BUFC/ ALTCS is unable to take action within thirty (30) days, BUFC/ ALTCS may take extra 30 days.
+BUFC/ALTCS will let you know the reason for the delay and the date the request will be completed.
 This response will either be a copy of your records in the manner you requested, permission for you to view your records on-site, or a reason for denying your request.
-If a request is denied, in whole or in part, BUFC/ACC must give you a reason for the denial and your rights to a review of the denial of access.
+If a request is denied, in whole or in part, BUFC/ALTCS must give you a reason for the denial and your rights to a review o f the denial of access.

-- You have the right to request to have any provider who provides care for you amend or correct your medical care records that are kept by your treating provider.
+- You have the right to ask any provider who provides care for you to amend or correct your medical care records that are kept by your treating provider.
 You may initiate this request by calling our Customer Care Center and your response will be required in writing.